thomasmeeus/workshop-lab-day2/README.md

 ```
 oc edit quota <name>
 ```
+Note that we can increase the current quota to a higher value, but also delete it.

 After adjusting resources, restart the deployment.
 This is not necessarily needed, but speeds up detection by the scheduler: